Home > Rules and Regulations

 - Tampering with, destruction, or theft of parking meters, parking lot signs, or markings used for the implementation of parking and traffic regulations may result in disciplinary action and/or criminal prosecution and the violator's being charged for replacement cost.
 Parking privileges may also be suspended.

 - Alteration, reproduction, transfer or other misuse of any type of parking permit will result in an automatic referral to Employee Relations or Student Conduct.
 Potential consequences may include disciplinary action up to and including termination of employment and/or criminal prosecution.
-Misuse of a parking permit includes displaying a parking permit on a vehicle that is not registered with Traffic and Parking.
+Misuse of a parking permit includes displaying a parking permit on a vehicle that is not registered with Parking Services.
 Misuse of a parking permit also includes operating, owning, or having registered a car with an altered or fraudulent parking permit, or possession of an altered or fraudulent parking permit.
 For example, making a photocopy of your permit is a violation of this policy.
 All violations are subject to a fine of $250 and may result in the permanent revocation of parking privileges.

 - Visitor spaces are reserved for visitors unaffiliated with the University who do not have permits on their vehicles.
 Under no circumstance will students, faculty, or staff be considered visitors, whether or not their vehicles are registered.

 - Parking meters are enforced Monday through Friday 8:00 a.m. to 6:00 p.m. unless otherwise marked.